f-dx/Awesome-Targeted-Individuals/README.md

 ## RNM (Remote Neural Monitoring)

 Advanced brain control technology mind control for the masses, no implant needed.
-There is no credible scientific evidence or public information to support the existence of a technology known as "remote neural monitoring" being used to track targeted individuals.
+There is no credible scientific evidence or public information to support the existence of a technology, known as "remote neural monitoring" being used to track targeted individuals.
 The community is still in search for the answers.